 Everyone talks about the importance of setting goals both in your personal life and in business.
-Whether you’ve just ventured out on your own or you’ve been in business for a number of years and have a team behind you, setting goals is something you cannot ignore.
+Whether you’ve just ventured out on your own or you’ve been in business for many years and have a team behind you, setting goals is something you cannot ignore.

-Goals are a roadmap that tell you where you are going and how to get there.
-Without them you may find yourself going in circles, not being able to prioritize, not knowing if your business is indeed successful, perhaps eventually giving up.
+Goals are a roadmap that tells you where you are going and how to get there.
+Without them, you may find yourself going in circles, not being able to prioritize, not knowing if your business is indeed successful, perhaps eventually giving up.

 Here are 3 reasons why it’s important to have goals:

 When you set goals, your priorities become clear.
 Everyone in your organization will have a good sense of what they are working towards.
 Breaking it down further, you will now know what tasks to focus on – the ones that lead to achieving your goals.
 You will be less likely to be distracted by tasks that don’t.